Freaky Chakra

-Freaky Chakra is a 2003 Indian Hindi-language comedy-drama film directed by V. K. Prakash and Ziba Bhagwagar.
+Freaky Chakra is a 2003 Indian English-language comedy-drama film directed by V. K. Prakash and Ziba Bhagwagar.
 The film stars Deepti Naval and Sachin Khedekar.
 The film was India's official entry for the Toronto Reel Asian International Film Festival, and received recognition by the International Federation of Film Critics at the 2003 Mumbai International Film Festival.
+The film featured songs in Hindi.

 Plot

 The writer (Ranvir Shorey) tells the story and introduces the story characters one-by-one in a narrative style.

 Ms. Thomas (Deepti Naval) used to be a doctor and now works as a mortician.
 After her medical skills failed to save her husband, she decided to live alone and keep to herself.
 However, various events continue to keep her at odds with reality: she receives phone calls from a crank caller (Sachin Khedekar) who speaks to her in a raunchy manner; mischievous children repeatedly run away after ringing her doorbell; she is unable to bathe because her water does not operate; and her apartment manager is so tired of her complaints that he blocks his ears with cotton.
 In her routine, she begins to look forward to each distraction.
 When an uninvited guest (Sunil Raoh) takes up residence in her home, the two eventually have a romantic affair, changing her life and her outlook.